Pylons/pyramid/docs/narr/subrequest.rst

                # re-raise and let someone else handle it
                raise

-Please note that in most cases you do not need to write code like this an may rely on the `EXCVIEW` tween to handle this for you.
+Please note that in most cases you do not need to write code like this, and you may rely on the ``EXCVIEW`` tween to handle this for you.